December 16; 10:03am

 "No, I didn't even know about this shit until this morning."

 "Well that makes two of us."
 I regarded him steadily for a moment as I wondered how Captain Murphy had explained the situation to him.
 He wasn't a stupid guy - surely, he had to know he was well on the way to being shit-canned due to his ever-increasing erratic behavior.
 He obviously knew the talk about this all being a special interdepartmental project was a load of crap.
 But did he really understand that this was probably his last chance before he did get slapped with that psycho pension?
-If so, he sure as hell hadn't done anything so far to improve those chances.
+If so, he sure as hell hadn't done anything so far to improve his chances of staying on the job.
 No matter what, I figured I needed to tread lightly.
 I gave a jerk of my head.
 "The paperwork's on the back seat.
 No time like the present to get started."